emberjs/rfcs/text/0297-deprecate-ember-logger.md

 This, of course, can be said for almost any deprecation, and Ember's disciplined approach to deprecation has been repeatedly shown to ease things.
-Providing a codemod to replace `Ember.Logger` calls with the corresponding console calls should make this transition relatively painless.
+These particular changes are proving easy to locate and replace by hand.
 Also, only twenty of those add-ons have more than six references to `Ember.Logger`.
 If this is characteristic of the user base, the level of effort to make the change, even by hand, should be very small for most users.